PurpurMC/Purpur/README.md

 #### Compiling

-Use the command `./purpur build` to build the api and server.
-Compiled jars will be placed under `Purpur-API/target` and `Purpur-Server/target`.
+Use the command `./gradlew build` to build the api and server.
+Compiled jars will be placed under `Purpur-API/build/libs` and `Purpur-Server/build/libs`.

-To get a purpurclip jar, run `./purpur jar`.
+To get a purpurclip jar, run `./gradlew paperclip`.